tesselslate/resetti/doc/troubleshooting.md

 anything while resetti considers you to be on the wall.
 Enter an instance to regain control of your mouse.

-Sometimes, resetti will fail to grab the mouse pointer even though the X server does not report an error.
-In this case, clicking will not do anything.
-Use the number keys to perform actions on the wall and try again the next time you go back to the wall.

 ### Resetting not working

 Check that you have pause on lost focus (F3+P) disabled.
 Try increasing the